India Readies ‘Biggest’ Naval Base Next To Pakistan; Can Host Largest Warship, 44,500-Ton INS Vikramaditya

 Now, the Indian Navy, which has positioned itself as the first responder in the Indian Ocean Region, has the advantage as the base is closer to one of the world’s busiest sea lanes and is still out of the strike range of Pakistan’s fighter jets.
 It is a natural deep-water harbor with considerable depth and land availability that allows for the berthing of larger aircraft carriers.

 The base can accommodate an aircraft carrier, destroyers, stealth frigates, and submarines.
-The main functions of the base include the maintenance, overhaul, and repair of the surface and submarine fleet.
+Its main functions include maintaining, overhauling, and repairing the surface and submarine fleets.

 INS Kadamba is the only base in India that allows large ships like the 44,500-tonne Kiev class Soviet-built Admiral Gorshkov.